 Choose one meaningful metric and track it every week.

 5. Let your satisfaction be your guide

-I am a Certified Intuitive Eating Counselor, and Satisfaction is considered the hub of intuitive eating.
-Your satisfaction includes your pleasure and enjoyment, but it also includes how you feel in your body, your health, and your alignment with your values.
+I am a Certified Intuitive Eating Counselor (if you’re curious about intuitive eating, start here), and satisfaction is the hub of intuitive eating.
+Your satisfaction includes your pleasure and enjoyment, but it also includes how you feel in your body, your health, and how aligned your life is with your values.
 So, when you let satisfaction guide your eating decisions, you make choices around food that balance all of these aspects.
 You may turn down a glass of wine because part of your satisfaction is high-quality sleep.
 Or you may say yes to an ice cream cone because sharing a child-like experience with a close friend is aligned with your core value of nurturing important relationships.
 Or you may say no to a burger and fries and yes to a salad because you know the salad will feel better and more energizing in your body that particular day.
 Satisfaction is personal, multifaceted, and ever-changing, but it is a trustworthy guide.

-Try this: Start to ask yourself this question after your eating experiences: “Do I feel satisfied?”
+After each meal, rate your satisfaction on a scale of 1-10.
 Notice patterns with experiences that feel satisfying vs. those that don’t.
-Through these patterns, your personal definition of satisfaction (your eating manifesto) will begin to emerge.
+Through these patterns, your personal definition of satisfaction will begin to emerge.

 Over to you…